prahack/Pump-it-Up-moracse_170199F/README.md

 * Created two features splitting the `date_recorded` feature.
 ### Feature selection
 * Dropped some features looking at the visualizations.
-* Used `Sequntial Feature Selection` to select the best set of the features and use selected features for the model training process.
+* Used `Sequential Feature Selection` to select the best set of the features and use selected features for the model training process.

-## Model
+## Model training

-I used `Catboost` model as the classification approach.
-I used 1000 iterations, 0.1 learning rate, depth 10 with `MultiClass` loss function.
+* I used the `Catboost` model as the classification approach.
+I used 1000 iterations, 0.1 learning rate, depth 10 with the `MultiClass` loss function.